 Food and drinks with high sugar content (including energy drinks such as Bournvita or Horlicks) should be avoided, particularly for children under 2 years of age.
 It can lead to a sweet tooth formed by youngsters, causing ailments such as diabetes and tooth decay.
-Because of poor calcium absorption, caused by excess sugar in the body, it can also contribute to weak bones.
+Poor calcium absorption, caused by excess sugar in the body, can also contribute to weak bones.

 Avoid applying the ‘Clean Plate’ Law

 As we were told not to waste food served on one’s plate, most of us grew up following the clean plate law.
 But in adolescents, this method can lead to overeating.
 It does not allow children to comprehend the sensation of fullness in their bodies and react to it.
 As a consequence, they do not understand when to restrict themselves and avoid feeding.
 So, offer them plenty of options for food and encourage them to select what they are prepared to try and eat.
 Guide them to assess their intake

 The Frequent Meals

 Instead of the conventional habit of 3 large meals a day, concentrate on feeding small amounts of food to your child at regular intervals.
 The two key essential aspects of this habit, which can prevent future illnesses later in life

 Having Sleep Enough

 It is equally important to get the right amount of sleep, as it is crucial for safe growth and development in young children.
 It is advisable for your children to get used to going to bed early and waking up early.
 For them, it can help create a routine that they will practice later in life.

 One of the important health tips for kids to follow at home and school is hand washing, which can help prevent the potential spread of illness among kids.
 Before and after meals, and after using the toilet, children ought to be told to wash their hands properly.
 You should teach them to use wipes that are anti-bacterial.
 They must also be taught not to share with peers their cups and utensils.